 Your deposit secures your place on our waitlist and allows you to choose from available kittens when they are between 4–5 weeks old.
 At this stage, their markings, color, and personality become more visible.

 Because… kittens make people’s brain cells stop working! 😆 We know how easy it is to get caught up in excitement, but adopting a kitten is a big commitment.
-The 24-hour wait ensures that your decision is well thought out.
+Wading through the info ensures that your decision is well thought out, and it allows getting to know and trust us; which is key to sending a complete stranger all that money.

 Your deposit locks in your kitten price for one year.